benoitvidis/benoitvidis.github.io/_posts/2021-04-10-playing-with-a-low-cost-android-tv-box.md

 NB: the SOC is not a harcore performer and won't be able to run games like Fornite or compete with a NVidia shield.
 But compared to the Mi Box 3, or [even the Mi Box S](https://androidpctv.com/comparative-amlogic-s905x3/), it does not look ridiculous.

-Actually, I am looking for testing it with my [gamepad](https://www.8bitdo.com/sn30-pro-plus/) and some emulators.
+Actually, I am looking for testing it with emulators.